absalomkaliyas/van-sales-netzor-subscription/admin-web/public/README.md

 ## Logo

-Place your NETZOR logo file here as `logo.png`.
+Place your NETZOR logo file here as `logo.jpg`.

 The logo should be:
-- Format: PNG (with transparency preferred)
+- Format: JPG/JPEG
-- Size: At least 200x200px (will be displayed at 40x40px)
+- Size: At least 200x200px (will be displayed at 40x40px in nav, 64x64px on login)
-- File name: `logo.png`
+- File name: `logo.jpg`

 The logo will be displayed in:
 - Dashboard navigation